DorisBao/BMAD/README.md

 ## BMAD
 ### Our datasets

 BMAD includes six medical datasets from five different domains for medical anomaly detection as summerized in Table 1.
 Within these datasets, three supports pixel-level evaluation of anomaly detection, while the remaining three is for sample-level assessment only.
 Note, the validation set is specifically designed for model hyper-parameter tuning and training strategy selection, while the test set should be remained untouched until the final evaluation stage.
+One can download the our datasets from [Google drive](https://drive.google.com/drive/folders/1La5H_3tqWioPmGN04DM1vdl3rbcBez62?usp=sharing

-To download the our datasets: https://drive.google.com/drive/folders/1La5H_3tqWioPmGN04DM1vdl3rbcBez62?usp=sharing
+)
 ![](imgs/Table2.png)

 ![](imgs/whole-vision.png)